urvikajadiya23/vsdsq-internship/Task 7/spi_master/README.md

-# Commercial-Grade SPI Master IP
+# Task 7: Commercial-Grade SPI Master IP

 A lightweight, memory-mapped **SPI Master IP** designed for the **VSDSquadron RISC-V SoC**.
 The IP implements **SPI Mode 0 (CPOL = 0, CPHA = 0)** and supports **8-bit full-duplex SPI communication** with a programmable serial clock.